2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Rare 2012 Quarter Error List

-The 2012 America the Beautiful quarter series has produced several noteworthy minting errors that attract numismatic attention.
-These manufacturing anomalies transform ordinary circulation coins into collectible pieces with values far exceeding their face denomination.
+The 2012 America the Beautiful quarter series has produced several noteworthy minting errors that attract serious numismatic attention.
+These manufacturing anomalies transform ordinary 25-cent coins into collectible pieces with values far exceeding face value — sometimes by a factor of thousands.

 1. Strike-Through Errors